 Since WW is backed by nutrition science, we’re not advocates for heavy-duty restrictions when it comes to weight loss.
 After all, carbohydrates (like whole grains, fruits, vegetables, and legumes) are the preferred source of energy to fuel the body.
 If you’d still like to try it, our new myWW program can help you discover more nutritious carbs and promote healthier eating habits overall.
 To start:

 - Choose unsaturated fats.
-Plant-based sources of polyunsaturated and monounsaturated fats from veggies, legumes, oils, nuts, seeds, avocado, and more are welcome—and encouraged—across all myWW colors.
+Plant-based sources of polyunsaturated and monounsaturated fats from veggies, legumes, oils, nuts, seeds, avocado, and more are welcome—and encouraged—across WW.

-- Build meals around ZeroPoint foods (depending on your color).
-Seafood, low-carb vegetables, low-fat poultry, eggs, plain nonfat Greek yogurt, and berries are staples of the keto diet, and are included on the Blue and Purple ZeroPoint lists.
+- Build meals around ZeroPoint foods.
+Seafood, low-carb vegetables, low-fat poultry, eggs, plain nonfat Greek yogurt, and berries are staples of the keto diet, and some are included on ZeroPoint lists.